-There is a popular coating on stainless steel called PVD, which is used to manufacture many furniture and other home decor items.
+A popular coating on stainless steel called PVD is used to manufacture many furniture and other home decor items.
 This finish is not only beautiful but also enduring.

-PVD coatings are thin yet highly durable coatings placed on many different substrates, including stainless steel.
+PVD coatings are thin yet highly durable on many different substrates, including stainless steel.
 A vacuum chamber with very high temperatures is used to apply the PVD coating.
-Though this finish is used a lot in the tech, medical and aerospace industries, it is also used for home decor and home furniture products.
+Though this finish is used in the tech, medical, and aerospace industries, it is also used for home decor and furniture products.

 What is the PVD Stainless Steel Coating?

 PVD coatings are thin-film coatings where a solid material is placed on another material to produce a lasting coat.
 In our case, we place the PVD coating on stainless steel.
-The thin coatings are between 0.5 microns to 5 microns, depending on the color and required process.
+The thin coatings are between 0.5 and 5 microns, depending on the color and required process.